Spyder-Academy/spyderacademy/content/education/openingrangebreakout/index.md

 The last thing you want is for the candle to wick above your level, only to be rejected back down.
 A closed candle has higher conviction that the level will hold.

-#### How to Short with ORB
+#### How to Short with The ORB Strategy

-The Opening Range Breakout is not just for CALLS.
+The Opening Range Breakout strategy is not just for CALLS.
 In the examples above I referenced the ORB High level and getting into CALLs above that level.
 Likewise, the ORB Low level can be used to allow you to play PUTs.

 The advantage of this is you dont need to hold a market bias going into a trade.
 If its below the ORB Low level, and the market is looking weak, then its a good indicator to short the stock by buying PUTs.

-#### What other indicators work well with ORB
+#### What other indicators work well with the ORB Strategy

 I will usually overlay the 9 ema (on the 5m chart) and VWAP alongside the ORB indicator.
 The 9ema is great to use as support when in CALLs and as resistance when in PUTs.
 If getting into CALLs and price is below the 9ema (5m chart), then its a no entry sign.